-rights to creators, copyright incentivizes the creation of original works and encourages continued innovation and creativity in various fields.5 In the entertainment industry, copyright is particularly important, as it enables creators and owners of intellectual property to receive payment for their work and control its use.6 Without copyright protection, it would be challenging for creators to make a living from their creative endeavours, which could lead to a decline in the quality and diversity of entertainment offerings.7
+Copyright protection provides creators with a legal mechanism to control how their works are used, ensuring that they are appropriately compensated for their efforts.
+By granting exclusive rights to creators, copyright incentivizes the creation of original works and encourages continued innovation and creativity in various fields.
+In the entertainment industry, copyright is particularly important, as it enables creators and owners of intellectual property to receive payment for their work and control its use.
+Without copyright protection, it would be challenging for creators to make a living from their creative endeavours, which could lead to a decline in the quality and diversity of entertainment offerings.

 Copyright is a crucial legal concept that plays a vital role in protecting the rights of creators and promoting innovation and creativity in various fields.
-Its purpose is to strike a balance between the interests of creators and the public, ensuring that creative works are protected while promoting the advancement of knowledge and culture.8 Indian entertainment industry is one of the largest and most vibrant in the world, encompassing film, music, television, and other forms of media.9 With a growing middle class and increasing access to technology, the industry has seen significant growth in recent years.
-However, the industry is also known for its complex and often opaque system of copyright ownership and control.10
+Its purpose is to strike a balance between the interests of creators and the public, ensuring that creative works are protected while promoting the advancement of knowledge and culture.
+Indian entertainment industry is one of the largest and most vibrant in the world, encompassing film, music, television, and other forms of media.
+With a growing middle class and increasing access to technology, the industry has seen significant growth in recent years.
+However, the industry is also known for its complex and often opaque system of copyright ownership and control.

 In the Indian entertainment industry, copyright dominance is primarily held by a few large companies and individuals who control the distribution, production, and use of copyrighted works.
-11 This has led to a situation where many artists and creators are unable to access the resources and platforms, they need to share their work, while established companies and individuals able maintain their dominance the market. are to For instance, let's consider the case of ABC Music, a fictional entity that wields significant influence within the Indian music industry.
+This has led to a situation where many artists and creators are unable to access the resources and platforms, they need to share their work, while established companies and individuals are able to maintain their dominance over the market.
+For instance, let's consider the case of ABC Music, a fictional entity that wields significant influence within the Indian music industry.
 In this scenario, an independent musician named Priya, who autonomously creates and shares her music on various streaming platforms, is approached by ABC Music for a contractual arrangement.
 Under this agreement, ABC Music secures exclusive rights to Priya's music and offers marketing and distribution support.
-While this partnership presents Priya with the potential for a wider audience and increased opportunities for success, it also entails a transfer of copyright ownership from Priya to ABC Music.
-This shift in ownership
+While this partnership